Xzero864/Xzero864.github.io/README.md

 * The program is complete with a visualizer that can visualize the maze so the user can try to solve it aswell.
 Written in C

-(Note: the github is private due to it being a school project).
+(Note: the repository is private due to it being a school project).

 <br>